VUnit/tdd-intro/tutorial/exercise_03/instructions.md

         test_counting.add_config(name="width=%s" % value, generics=dict(width=value))
     ```

 * Run with the list option and note the test case naming.

-Run with the verbose option and note the printed counter width
+* Run the __Test counting__ with the verbose option and note the printed counter width and number of running tests

 * What generics will be used if you comment out the configuration for the tb_counter_with_test_cases testbench?